Combodo/iTop/CONTRIBUTING.md

 When we first start with Git, we were using the [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) branch model.
-As there was some confusions about branches to use for current developed release and previous maintained release, and also because we were using just a very few of the GitFlow commands, we decided to add just a little modification to this branch model : we now have no
+As there was some confusions about branches to use for current developed release and previous maintained release, and also because we were using just a very few of the GitFlow commands, we decided to add just a little modification to this branch model : since april 2020 we don't have anymore a `master` branch.
- `support` branch.

 Here are the branches we use and their meaning :

 - `develop`: ongoing development version
-- `release/\*`: if present, that means we are working on a beta version
+- `release/\*`: if present, that means we are working on a alpha/beta/rc version for shipping
 - `support/\*`: maintenance branches for older versions

-For example, if no beta version is currently ongoing we could have:
+For example, if no version is currently prepared for shipping we could have:

 - `develop` containing future 2.8.0 version
 - `support/2.7`: 2.7.x maintenance version